tacotruffles/terraform-networking/README.md

 This will be the test environment

-1. Create `stage` branch and push up to repo
+1. Create `stage` branch and push up to repo and GitHub Actions will intall Terraform and the necessary software to build assets and deploy the to the corresponding AWS infrastructure.
 2. Confirm the network deployment completes successfully in the GitHub Action logs.
-3. Save `whitelist_ip` value in a safe location outside this repo.
-This value can be found in the `Terraform Apply` step of the GitHub Actions log.
+3. Other repos will ingest the needed security groups, VPC, etc. by loading the global networking Terraform state file

 ## Step 5: Stand Up Infrastucture for PROD Pipeline

 This will be the live environment

-1. Create `stage` branch and push up to repo
+1. Create `prod` branch and push up to repo
 2. Confirm GitHub action completes successfully
-3. Save `whitelist_ip` value in a safe location outside this repo.
-This value can be found in the `Terraform Apply` step of the GitHub Actions log.
+3. Other repos will ingest the needed security groups, VPC, etc. by loading the global networking Terraform state file